ifeanyiEz/casting_agency/README.md

 get:movie_casts
 post:movie_casts
 ```
+### Users
+Three users are needed for this project, where each takes up one of the roles described above.
+* From the left hand menu click on 'User Management' >> 'Users'.
+* Use the 'Create User' button on the right to create three users.
+* Once created, assign each user a role and the accompanying permissions.

 ## Database Classes
 The database comprises the Actor and Movie classes which inherit from db.Model, as well as a Movie_Cast table (db.Table) wchich is the association between actors and movies.
 ## Actors and Movies Formats